suno-ai/hackmit-starter-app/README.md

 ### 0. Clone This Starter App

-Want to use this as a starting point or play with the app?
-Start by cloning the repository:
+Want to use this code to get started, or play with the app?
+Begin by cloning the repository:

 ```bash
 git clone https://github.com/suno-ai/hackmit-starter-app.git